Basic properties of critical lognormal multiplicative chaos: Tail probabilities

-\begin{lemma} Let the function $F:\R\to\R$ be bounded from below and satisfy Assume also that $F$ grows at most exponentially at infinity\footnote{The assumption of exponential growth is used only to ensure that the convolution with $\tau$ is well defined.} and solves the Poisson equation
+Assume also that $F$ grows at most exponentially at infinity\footnote {The assumption of exponential growth is used only to ensure that the convolution with $\tau$ is well defined.} and solves the Poisson equation

-where $\tau\sim N(0,\sigma^2)$ is as in Proposition \ref{prop:poisson-equation} and $\psi:\R\to\R$ satisfies
+where $\tau\sim N(0,\sigma^2)$ is as in Proposition \ref {proppoisson-equation} and $\psi\dvtx \mathbb{R}\to\mathbb{R}$ satisfies

 Then $F$ has the asymptotics

 \end{lemma}